panoply/syncify/readme.md

   syncify                   Starts interactive CLI command prompt syncify <store> --flags   Store name or comma separated list of stores and flags

-Resource Flags:
+Flags:
-  -t, --theme   <targets>    A comma separated list of theme targets -b, --build               Triggers a build, use with upload to run build before uploading -w, --watch               Starts watching for changes of files building when they occur -u, --upload              Uploads theme to online store, use with -t to target theme -d, --download            Downloads themes/s from specified stores -p, --package             Package theme and export a .zip -m, --metafields          Metafields resource mode -l, --locales             Locales resource mode
+  -t, --theme   <targets>   A comma separated list of theme targets -b, --build               Triggers a build, use with upload to run build before uploading -w, --watch               Starts watching for changes of files building when they occur -u, --upload              Uploads theme to online store, use with -t to target theme -d, --download            Downloads themes/s from specified stores -c, --config  <path>      An optional config path to the syncify.config.js file.
-  -s, --settings            Settings resource mode
-  -o, --output  <path>      A path value (used in download and build mode only) -h, --help,               Prints command list and some help information -c, --clean,              Removes all output files, use with --build to clean before bundling -q, --query   <filter>    Query online store data API, eg: themes, metafields assets -v, --version <action>    Version control resource mode (see version arguments)
+  -h, --hot                 HOT Reloading (available in watch mode only) -p, --package             Package theme and export to a .zip file -s, --spawn,   <name>     Target a specific spawn (use with -w or -b flags to specify mode) -o, --output   <path>     A path value (used in download and build mode only) -h, --help,               Prints command list and some help information -f, --filter   <filter>   Query online store data API, eg: themes, metafields assets -v, --version  <action>   Version control resource mode (see version arguments)

+Resource Modes:
+  --metafields              Metafields resource mode --locales                 Locales resource mode --settings                Settings resource mode --redirects               Redirects resource mode

 Version Arguments:
   patch                    Increments the package.json version patch, eg: 1.0.0 > 1.0.1